 I explained to him just as I am about to in this article that he is absolutely correct in that community can still be poorly funded even after major renovations.
 In fact a brand new community can be poorly funded right from the start.
 The reason? ---- The Percent Funded calculation in the reserve is based on the need to offset the ongoing annual deterioration of the common area components; and the reserve account allocation rate needs to offset this (monetized) deterioration of the components or the Percent Funded calculation will be less than 100% Funded (very low allocation typically leads to a very low Percent Funded level).
 Furthermore the Percent Funded calculation is a barometer of the financial health of the reserve account --- essentially we are asking - Is the community on track to cover future projects costs?
 As I have discussed in another article “Can 96% of a the Membership be Wrong?” a community can go years or decades at a low percent funded level before any significant negative consequences.
 In fact the vast majority of a community membership may get away with paying much less to the reserve account than is fair, only to have the very few pay for the majority of a project cost via a special assessment, loan or very high HOA dues.

 The best way to express the above is in an example.
-I am going to use nice rounds numbers and am going to ignore inflation and interest to simplify of this example.
+I am going to use nice rounds numbers and am going to ignore inflation and interest to simplify this example.
 Additionally we are only going to assign one component to this community so again it’s easier to see in the math and the logic in coming to a Percent Funded calculation.

-Community A has just been constructed has only one component that is the responsibility of the Association – this is the exterior paint of the building.
+Community "A" has just been constructed has only one component that is the responsibility of the Association – this is the exterior paint of the building.
 We have a projected cost estimate for this paint job to be $10,000 at the end of ten years, when we estimate a new coat of paint will be needed.
 Let’s assume the community is like most we encounter and that they are underfunding their reserve and are considered to be 30% funded; instead of setting aside $1,000 per month (an amount needed to offset the annual ongoing deterioration) into the reserve account for this one component they have been setting aside $300.
 [Percent Funded = $300 / $1,000 = 30%] As you can see in the below graph this community can dramatically underfund the reserve account for Year 1 thru Year 9 with no consequences.
 However in Year 10 the project expense comes due and those in the community at that time will have to pay for the majority of the project expenses.
 In fact they will have to pay their share ($1,000) plus an additional $6,000 before the reserve account has enough in the account to pay the paint vendor for the painting of this building.
 These community members in Year 10 are paying for 70% of the project when they should be only paying for 10%!!!
-The very troubling thing is that this is not an extremely example for this article; it is common amongst condominium communities we work with and is why states like Washington, Hawaii and California have passed laws related to establishing a reserve account, funding levels and reserve studies.
+The very troubling thing is that this is not an extremely example for this article; it is common among condominium communities we work with and is why states like Washington, Oregon, Hawaii and California have passed laws related to establishing a reserve account, funding levels and reserve studies.